moveit/moveit_tutorials/index.rst

 Integration with a New Robot
 ----------------------------
-Before attempting to integrate a new robot with MoveIt!, check whether your robot has already been setup (see the `list of robots running MoveIt! <http://moveit.ros.org/robots/>`_).
-Otherwise, follow the tutorials in this section to integrate your robot with MoveIt! (and share your results on the MoveIt! mailing list)
+Before attempting to integrate a new robot with MoveIt, check whether your robot has already been setup (see the `list of robots running MoveIt <http://moveit.ros.org/robots/>`_).
+Otherwise, follow the tutorials in this section to integrate your robot with MoveIt (and share your results on the MoveIt mailing list)

 .. toctree::
    :maxdepth: 1